Have you tried to get your health back on track for the 100th time?

 - Open the blinds/curtains when you wake up, let the sun shine through

-We want to be able to switch off and understand when to switch on our body’s internal switches as well need to be working at the right times.
+We want to be able to switch off, and understand when to switch on our body’s internal mechanisms to be working at the right times.

-If you’re hormones are completely out of whack, I promise you that you won’t get results or lose weight.
+If your hormones are completely out of whack, I promise you that you won’t get results or lose weight.

 In this section, we’ll be covering what myofascial release is, how to do it, and why it’s really important for you.